The hotelier’s ultimate guide to occupancy forecasting

 5. Forecast future occupancy rates

-Now let’s put pen to paper and actually generate your forecast.
-To do this, many revenue managers will use spreadsheets.
-It's far more efficient to use the forecast + budget module within the Business Intelligence space in Lighthouse Performance.
+To generate the forecast, many revenue managers use spreadsheets.
+It's far more efficient to use the Budget & Forecast feature in Lighthouse Performance.

-To start, you create a user forecast using last year’s performance as a template.
-This will be the template that you modified based on our data analysis and findings above.
+Start by creating a user forecast using last year's performance as a template.
+Modify it based on the data analysis and findings above.

-You weren’t consistently selling out last year on Fridays and Saturdays, and all indicators are showing that it will likely be even more to sell out this year.
+You weren't consistently selling out last year on Fridays and Saturdays, and all indicators are showing it will likely be even harder to sell out this year.

-Using your findings from the Market Mix and Stay-pattern analysis above, you know that the week of 10/27 will likely present some challenges due to the large group allocation on the books for 10/28 and 10/29.
+Using the findings from the market mix and stay-pattern analysis above, the week of 27 October will likely present some challenges due to the large group allocation on the books for 28 and 29 October.
+From a stay-pattern perspective, this will reduce stay-through availability and negatively impact the Sunday.
+For this reason, reduce the to-be by a significant amount to account for this disruption in the stay pattern.

 From a stay-pattern perspective, this will reduce stay-through availability and negatively impact the Sunday.
 For this reason, you reduce your ‘to-be's' by a significant amount to account for this disruption in the stay pattern likely to occur because of the group.

-Next, you account for group wash and reduce those that are to-be by 10% accordingly.
+Next, account for group wash and reduce those that are to-be by 10% accordingly.
 This is in line with the cancellation rate that the hotel has seen over the past few years for this segment.
-While SMERF groups are up in pace, you still must account for group wash
+While SMERF groups are up in pace, you still must account for group wash.

-Finally, it’s important to treat occupancy forecasts as living documents.
+Finally, treat occupancy forecasts as living documents.
 As pickup evolves and new information becomes available, forecasts should be revisited regularly to reflect changing demand conditions and maintain confidence in decision-making.

-So, after all that, what was your forecast?
+So, after all that, what was the forecast?

 :format(webp))

-All signs point towards a reasonably strong October with performance very similar to the last two years but with a slight shift in segmentation favoring negotiated and group corporate.
+All signs point toward a reasonably strong October with performance very similar to the last two years, but with a slight shift in segmentation favoring negotiated and group corporate.

 Weekends will likely be slightly softer due to a less active event calendar and underwhelming recent transient pickup, but will likely still be relatively strong.
 Weekdays will likely see a slight lift to rooms sold due to stronger group and qualified discount production.